 The status quo must be maintained...

-The last time this was invoked was in Jan 2015 (during the blizzard), in June 2012 (amid a dramatic drop in pre-open futures) and in Sept 2011 amid the chaotic 400-point swings in The Dow.
+And what better excuse to stall the opening plunge implied by futures than the "blizzard" which never was...
+The last time this was invoked was June 2012 (amid a dramatic drop in pre-open futures) and Sept 2011 amid the chaotic 400-point swings in The Dow.
 Funny they do not use this "Rule" when futures indicate massive upside opens?

 Rule 48.
 Exemptive Relief — Extreme Market Volatility Condition